TEDS Faculty Since 2007

 MDiv, PhD, Trinity Evangelical Divinity School

-A classically trained musician, Dr. Sung also served on the staff of First Presbyterian Church of River Forest, IL, as Director of Worship, planning, training, and leading worship teams in Sunday services.
+A classically trained pianist, Dr. Sung also served on the staff of First Presbyterian Church of River Forest, IL, as Director of Worship, planning, training, and leading worship teams in Sunday services.

 Awards, Affiliations, and Achievements